Virginia-Pennsylvania Boundary

 Source: Boston Public Library, Norman B. Leventhal Map Center, Carte de la Pensylvanie et du Nouveau Jersey (by Michel-Rene Hilliard d'Auberteuil, 1782)

-The continuing conflict among states supposedly united to fight the British during the Revolutionary War was a concern to the Continental Congress, as was the difficulty created in managing relations with Native American tribes on the frontier.
-Had the British won the war the Grand Ohio Company's dream of a new colony of Vandalia might have been realized.
+The continuing conflict among states which were supposedly uniting to fight the British was a concern to the Continental Congress, as was the difficulty created in managing relations with Native American tribes on the frontier.

-To resolve the territorial dispute, in 1776 the settlers in the area petitioned the Continental Congress to create a new state of Westsylvania.
+Settlers in the area petitioned the Continental Congress to create a new state of Westsylvania.
+Creating a new state would resolve who was able to issue legal land titles.
 That request was similar to efforts by residents in western North Carolina to create the State of Franklin, a separate jurisdiction independent from both Virginia and North Carolina.
-In both cases, Virginia and the other states involved were able to prevent the loss of their western land claims by blocking the creation of new states.13
+Virginia, Pennsylvania, and North Carolina were able to block the creation of Westsylvania and Franklin and retain their western land claims.

 In 1779, Pennsylvania and Virginia appointed commissioners to negotiate a deal.
 They met in Baltimore, mid-way between each state on "neutral" ground.

 Pennsylvania attempted to move the line south to the 39th parallel of latitude.
 Virginia sought to move the boundary north of the Mason-Dixon line to the 40th parallel.
 Both ideas were dropped when the commissioners agreed to use the line already defined by Mason and Dixon.
-The southern boundary of Pennsylvania would stop at a point five degrees west of the Delaware River, at a location beyond where Mason and Dixon had stopped their survey but at the same latitude.
+The southern boundary of Pennsylvania would stop at a point five degrees west of the Delaware River, at a location beyond where Mason and Dixon had ended their survey but at the same latitude.
+From the southwest corner, a line would be surveyed straight north - without any wiggles to match the Delaware River on the eastern edge of the state.

-multiple proposals were proposed between 1774-1779 for defining Pennsylvania's border with Virginia
+multiple proposals were made between 1774-1779 for defining Pennsylvania's border with Virginia

-multiple proposals were proposed between 1774-1779 for defining Pennsylvania's border with Virginia
+multiple proposals were made between 1774-1779 for defining Pennsylvania's border with Virginia

 Source: Atlas of the Historical Geography of the United States, Pennsylvania-Virginia Boundary (Plate 97g) digitized by University of Richmond